wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

 Using CDB lists
 ===============

 Wazuh is able to check if a field extracted during the decoding phase is in a CDB list (constant database).
-The main use case of this feature is to create a white/black list of users, file hashes, IPs or domain names.
+The main use case of this feature is to create a white/black list of users, file hashes, IP addresses or domain names.

 Creating a CDB list
 -------------------